diegobarrientosp/Conductivity-sensor-analysis/README.md

 # Conductivity-sensor-analysis

 ## Project Overview
-This project focuses on analyze the behavior of the conductivity sensor data.
+This project focuses on analyzing the behavior of the conductivity sensor data.
 This is a sensor that determines whether the condensate going to the boiler is contaminated, with values 50 us/cm it is known that the solution is contaminated, however, the room operator commented that when stopping the condensate pump the value rose, so the objective of this notebook is to determine the algorithm to implement it in the control system and that it does not throw these erroneous values.

 ## Objectives
 - Analyze Sensor Data Trends: Identify and visualize the trends and anomalies in the conductivity sensor data to better understand its behavior under different operating conditions.